 - Coconut oil, avocado and hemp support the production of pregnenolone, cortisol and progesterone.

-LAPAROSCOPY is a form of keyhole surgery that is used to remove endometrial implants and adhesions.
+LAPAROSCOPY is a form of keyhole surgery that is used to remove endometrial tissue and adhesions.
 This is a useful procedure for women who are experiencing compromised health and pain from endometriosis, or who have made healthy lifestyle shifts but are still struggling to fall pregnant.
-For up to 50% of patients that don’t make relevant lifestyle changes the endometriosis usually regrows within 5 years.
+For up to 50% of patients that don’t make relevant lifestyle changes the endometriosis often regrows within 5 years.

-FIRST CLASS MEDICAL SUPPORT – First prize is to find a Functional Medicine or Integrative Medicine GP that specializes in natural hormone balancing and is up to date on the latest tools.
+FIRST CLASS MEDICAL SUPPORT – First prize is to find a Functional Medicine or Integrative Medicine GP that specializes in natural hormone balancing and autoimmune disorders, and is up to date on the latest tools.